ProductiveRage/BlogPostSimilarity/README.md

 This is the code that goes alongide my blog posts talking about automating the generation of "you may be interested in" links on my blog.

+Part one is here: [Automating "suggested / related posts" links for my blog posts](https://www.productiverage.com/automating-suggested-related-posts-links-for-my-blog-posts) - and the code for it is in the "Similarity" project, see [Program.cs](https://github.com/ProductiveRage/BlogPostSimilarity/blob/main/Similarity/Program.cs).

-Currently, I've only written part one of the two expected posts - find it here: [Automating "suggested / related posts" links for my blog posts](https://www.productiverage.com/automating-suggested-related-posts-links-for-my-blog-posts).
+Part two is here: [Automating "suggested / related posts" links for my blog posts - Part 2](https://www.productiverage.com/automating-suggested-related-posts-links-for-my-blog-posts-part-2) - and the code for it is in the "SimilarityWithTitleTFIDF" project, see [Program.cs](https://github.com/ProductiveRage/BlogPostSimilarity/blob/main/SimilarityWithTitleTFIDF/Program.cs).